ARM-software/bob-build/docs/overview.md

 ### Building on Android

-On small projects it is easy enough to maintain a separate Android.mk (or Android.bp) in addition to a set of makefiles.
+On small projects it is easy enough to maintain a separate Android.bp in addition to a set of makefiles.
 As the project gets larger you might start to generate these using CMake.

 If the project is tightly tied to Android, like a driver, then it matters that the meta-build system keeps up with changes in Android.